Declare the major

 Gain enjoyable, hands-on experience

-Think about how extra-curricular activities that interest you might complement your major or minor interests: there’s no substitute for hands-on practice working on the campus newspaper or other media, or getting involved with groups in the Center for Multicultural Affairs that give you insight into other cultures, genders, and ethnicities.
+Think about how extra-curricular activities that interest you might complement your major or minor interests: there’s no substitute for hands-on practice working on the campus newspaper or other media, or getting involved with groups in the Intercultural Center that give you insight into other cultures, genders, and ethnicities.

 Pick the brains of your mentors

 Have meaningful conversations with your advisor and trusted professors—that’s why they are there!
 Tell your advisor what you’re thinking about studying and ask for recommendations for courses, groups, etc. Talking with an advisor or mentor can be a great way to brainstorm possible careers and outline the possible steps needed to build on knowledge and experience.

 Explore international options